pavankat/fantasy-football/README.md

 manually create a csv file (ex. offense-rankings.csv)

-it might have been faster to implement a nightmare script for num 2 and 3 but whatev
+it might have been faster to implement a nightmare script for num 2 and 3

 # current formulas